gzimbric/fblamobileapp2018/README.md

  - Xcode - IDE used to develop iOS applications
  - Swift - A fairly new programming language used within iOS applications
- - Firebase: A highly scabable realtime database used for FundUP's backend
+ - Firebase: A highly scabable realtime database used for QuizUP's backend

 When developing QuizUP, I used Xcode by Apple as my IDE (Integrated Development Enviornment) and I also used the lastest version of Swift (Version 4.2.3 at publish date) as my programming language.
 I used CocoaPods to easily install Firebase to connect to my backend and my graphical UI knowledge to build the app's design.